Stone Mountain, Georgia: Geography

 Stone Mountain is at the western base of the quartz monzonite dome monadnock of the same name.
 While Stone Mountain city proper is completely within DeKalb County, the postal regions designated and traditionally considered as Stone Mountain include portions of DeKalb and Gwinnett Counties.

 According to the State of Georgia, the city has an area of 1.7 sqmi, of which 0.62% is water.

 Demographics

-2020 census

 As of the 2020 United States census, there were 6,703 people, 2,351 households, and 1,578 families residing in the city.

-2017

-According to 2017 US Census Bureau estimates, Stone Mountain has 6,368 residents, a 9.0% increase since 2010.
-There are 2,519 households, with an average of 2.42 persons per household.
-8.9% of Stone Mountain residents are foreign-born.
-Estimates of the racial makeup of the city are 73% African-American/Black, 22.1% White, 1% Asian, 0.9% Native American/Alaskan, and 1.1% of two or more races.

-Of persons 25 years or older, 87.3% are high school graduates or higher, while 30.8% have attained a bachelor's degree or higher.
-The median income is $35,964, with a per capita income of $21,134.